ariel-frischer/find-github-prospects/README.md

     *   `--recent-days` / `-d` INTEGER: Maximum number of days since the last push activity (default: 365).
     *   `--cache-file` / `-c` PATH: Path to save the output JSON Lines cache file.
 If not specified, a filename is generated based on the search parameters (label, language, stars, days) in the `cache/` directory (e.g., `cache/raw_repos_label_good_first_issue_lang_python_stars_20_days_365.jsonl`).
 If the file already exists, new results are appended, skipping duplicates.
     *   `--max-issue-age-days` INTEGER: Only find repos where at least one matching issue was created within this many days (optional).
-    *   `--max-linked-prs` INTEGER: Only find repos where at least one matching issue has this many or fewer linked pull requests (optional).
+    *   `--max-linked-prs` INTEGER: [Search Phase] Only find repos where at least one matching issue has this many or fewer linked pull requests (optional).
-    *   `--use-browser-checker`: Use Playwright browser automation (slower, less reliable) instead of API calls to check for issue labels.
+    *   `--use-browser-checker`: [Search Phase] Use Playwright browser automation (slower, less reliable) instead of API calls to check for issue labels.
-*   **Example with detailed filters:** Find Python repos with "help wanted" issues created in the last 30 days that have 0 linked PRs:
+*   **Example with detailed filters:** Find Python repos with "good first issue" issues created in the last 30 days that have 0 linked PRs, saving to a specific cache file:
     ```bash
-    repobird-leadgen search --label "good first issue" --language python --max-issue-age-days 30 --max-linked-prs 0
+    repobird-leadgen search --label "good first issue" --language python --max-issue-age-days 30 --max-linked-prs 0 --cache-file cache/my_search_results.jsonl
     ```

 **2. `enrich`**

-Reads a cache file generated by the `search` command, fetches additional details (like contact info and repo stats), and saves summarized information in specified formats.
+Reads a cache file generated by the `search` command, scrapes the content (title, body, comments) of each identified issue using Playwright, analyzes the content using an LLM (via LiteLLM), and saves the structured analysis results along with the original repository data to a new JSON Lines file.

 *   **Usage:**
     ```bash
     repobird-leadgen enrich <CACHE_FILE> [OPTIONS]
     ```
 *   **Argument:**
-    *   `CACHE_FILE`: Path to the JSON Lines (`.jsonl`) cache file created by the `search` command.
+    *   `CACHE_FILE`: Path to the JSON Lines (`.jsonl`) cache file created by the `search` command (contains repo info including `found_issues`).
 *   **Options:**
-    *   `--format` / `-f` [md|jsonl|csv]: Output format(s) for the summaries (default: md, jsonl).
-Can be specified multiple times.
-    *   `--output-dir` / `-o` PATH: Directory to save the summary files (default: "output").
+    *   `--output-dir` / `-o` PATH: Directory to save the final enriched JSON Lines file (default: "output").
+The output filename will be based on the input cache file name (e.g., `enriched_my_search_results.jsonl`).
-    *   `--concurrency` / `-w` INTEGER: Number of parallel workers for fetching details (default: 20).
+    *   `--concurrency` / `-w` INTEGER: Number of parallel workers for scraping and analyzing issues (default: 20).
+*   **Example:** Enrich the results from the previous search example:
+    ```bash
+    repobird-leadgen enrich cache/my_search_results.jsonl --output-dir output/analysis --concurrency 10
+    ```

 **3. `full`**

-Runs the `search` and `enrich` steps sequentially using a temporary cache file.
+Runs the `search` and `enrich` steps sequentially.
+It uses a temporary cache file between the steps unless `--keep-cache` is specified.
+Outputs the final enriched JSON Lines file.

 *   **Usage:**
     ```bash